babilonczyk/react-portfolio/README.md

 # react-portfolio

 Portfolio website made with React.
-Its a project, which I want to turn into a full cms website using Ruby on Rails.
+Its a project, which I want to turn into a full cms website using Ruby on Rails (future plans).
 Right now it has been build for learning purposes.